bahsim/idgl-dev-system/00-idgl-philosophy.md

 However, the AI is a partner in execution, not in judgment.
 The act of **`Validation`** — the expert appraisal of the generated Artifact against the Spec's criteria—remains the exclusive and essential responsibility of the human engineer.
 This creates a powerful partnership that leverages the unique strengths of both parties: human strategic thinking, architectural vision, and qualitative judgment, paired with the AI's boundless capacity for tactical execution.

 ### 3.3.
+The Critical Distinction: Planning vs. Execution

+A disciplined practitioner understands that the AI's role as an executor is a powerful capability, but also one that carries a strategic risk.
+If the AI is used to execute every task, the human developer risks losing deep knowledge and ownership of the codebase, becoming a mere "prompt manager."

+To prevent this, the practitioner must make a conscious choice about how to wield the AI's power.
+A common and highly effective strategy is to use the AI primarily as a world-class **planning partner** while reserving the act of **execution** for oneself.
+In this workflow:

+1. The human writes an initial plan or `Spec`.
+2. The AI is used to critique, refine, and enrich that plan.
+3. The human then **manually executes** the superior, AI-assisted plan.

+This approach ensures the practitioner "owns the work."
+It uses the AI to enhance their strategic thinking without sacrificing the critical learning and intuition that comes from the hands-on work of implementation.
+This is the very essence of "The Practitioner, Not the Process."

+### 3.4.
 The Development Lifecycle is a Formal, Auditable Process

 IDGL replaces the chaotic, opaque nature of ad-hoc prompting with a structured, repeatable, and transparent lifecycle.
 Every Artifact within the system is the result of a well-defined process—**`Generation`**, **`Modification`**, or **`Sustaining`**.

 This formality is the bedrock of trust and governance.
 It ensures that every digital product can be traced back to its originating Spec and the sequence of generative tasks that produced it.
 This creates an auditable chain of custody from intent to implementation, making the entire system transparent and predictable by design.

-### 3.4.
+### 3.5.
 Scalability is Achieved Through Composition and Reusable Patterns
 A single generative task is powerful, but it is not sufficient to build a complex system.
 IDGL achieves scale through two mechanisms: composition and the reuse of established patterns.

 First, complex systems are built by composing atomic, verifiable **`Generative Tasks`**.
 Second, this composition is managed by a catalog of **`IDGL Patterns`**—formal blueprints for solving recurring architectural challenges.